space55/ListSort/README.md

 # ListSort
-An implementation in Java for an algorithm I designed, which is faster than QuickSort under low-repetition, high-volume datasets
+An implementation in Java for an algorithm I designed, which is faster than QuickSort under high-repetition, high-volume datasets